MicrosoftDocs/azure-stack-docs/azure-stack/hci/update/update-via-powershell-23h2.md

 The procedure in this article applies to both a single server and multi-server cluster that is running the latest version with the orchestrator (Lifecycle Manager) installed.
 If your cluster was created via a new deployment of Azure Stack HCI, version 23H2, then the orchestrator was automatically installed as part of the deployment.

-For information on how to apply solution updates to clusters created with older versions of Azure Stack HCI that didn't have the orchestrator installed see [Update existing Azure Stack HCI clusters](../manage/update-cluster.md).
+For information on how to apply solution updates to clusters created with older versions of Azure Stack HCI that didn't have the orchestrator installed see [Update Azure Stack HCI clusters, version 22H2](../manage/update-cluster.md).

 ## About solution updates